-Anyone who wants to give their family a healthy diet, play
+Anyone who wants to give their family a healthy diet and

 play their part in drastically reducing environmental damage, climate change and global hunger, places value on ethical consumption and wants to raise their children to be responsible citizens

-means to eat animals.
-And children from families in which the consumption of meat is not (yet) questioned nowadays very often, as early as nursery or playgroup, come into contact with children of
+products.
+And children from families in which the consumption of meat and other animal products is not (yet) questioned nowadays very often, as early as nursery or playgroup, come into contact

 As parents, it is in our very best interests to be part of the solution, not the problem.
 With this in mind, we should be aware that we have the power in our wallets to dictate demand and, in turn, the products on our supermarket shelves.
 This gives us the capacity to make a powerful statement each and every day about the kind of future we desire for us and for our children.